cotonne/katas/README.md

 ## Monad
 An exercise to understand and see how you can add monad and side-effect free functions to your code

+## Date Range
+How to deal with multiples small requirements to format text?